vmware-tanzu-labs/yaml-overlay-tool/docs/sections/configFile.md

 Added in Yot v0.5.0.

-A configuration file can be placed in 3 locations on your filesystem:
+A configuration file can be placed in 3 default locations on your filesystem, but can also be overridden by the environment variable or the runtime flag.

+This is the order of precedence for the configuration file:

 1. `/etc/yot/yot.config`
-2. `$HOME/.yot/yot.config`
+1. `$HOME/.yot/yot.config`
-3. `./yot.config` where this is the current working directory
+1. `./yot.config` i.e. the current working directory
+1. `YOT_CONFIG_FILE` environment variable
+1. `--config` CLI option

-Item three will always override all other configuration files, however environment variables and `yot` command flags can still override the configuration file's settings.
+Item five will always override all other configuration file locations.
+Each configuration file settings are not be merged together.

 If Yot is behaving in an unexpected behavior, you can check your current configuration settings by running `yot env`.